Butternut Squash Risotto

 Store in a dry, cool place.

-Arborio rice, butternut squash, onion, contains 2% or less canola oil, salt, spices, maple sugar, pumpkin powder, orange peel, natural flavor.
+Arborio rice, butternut squash, onion, contains 2% or less canola oil, salt, spices (including chives, sage), maple sugar, pumpkin powder, orange peel, rosemary extract (maltodextrin, rosemary extract).

 Made with authentic Arborio rice and rich, sweet butternut squash, this rustic blend of rice, vegetables, herbs, and spices cooks into a creamy, flavoring risotto, sure to warm the coldest winter evening.
 Fully seasoned and ready-to-cook, one quart of warmed stock or broth is all you need to create a delicious one-pan meal or side.